menu

 Cato is a tiny village located in the state of New York.
 With a population of 526 people and two associated neighborhoods, Cato is the 877th largest community in New York.
-Cato has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Cato has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-As is often the case in a small village, Cato doesn't have a public transportation system that people use for their commute.
+Cato is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Cato in 2022 was $37,660, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $150,640 for a family of four.
 However, Cato contains both very wealthy and poor people as well.